Enric Florit Zacarías

 - September 2022.
 How to find a stationary distribution.
 Talk given at a workshop at the Facultat de Matemàtiques i Informàtica, where I explained the motivation behind the two papers with Ben Smith.
 You can see the slides here (pdf).

 - June 2022.
 Abelian varieties of GL(4) type.
-Talk given at the Novenas Jornadas de Teoría de Números.
+Novenas Jornadas de Teoría de Números.

 - May 2022.
 Let's twist again: the problem with fake abelian surfaces.
-Talk given at the SIMBa Seminar.
+SIMBa Seminar.

 - October 2021.
-Random walks on supersingular isogeny graphs ([email protected]).
+Random walks on supersingular isogeny graphs.
+Reports@SCM.

 - August 2021.
-Towards a database of isogeny graphs, with Gerard Finol.
+Towards a database of isogeny graphs, Extended abstract with Gerard Finol.

 The extended abstract for our poster in the 2020 BYMAT conference has been published in the conference proceedings.